D1 motorway (Czech Republic)

-The D1 motorway (Dálnice D1) is the main motorway of the Czech Republic.
-It routes from Prague to Brno and on to the Polish border, although there is currently a small section still under construction.
-Once completed its length will be 376.5 km.
+The D1 motorway (Dálnice D1) is the longest motorway in the Czech Republic linking Prague, Brno, and Ostrava, the three largest cities in the country, and once reaching the Polish border, it continues as the A1 autostrada (Poland).
+Its length is 376.5 km since its completion in December 2025,.
 It is the busiest motorway in the Czech Republic, with a maximum AADT of 99,000 vehicles per day near Prague.

 Chronology

 First attempt

 The Munich Agreement in 1938 deprived the country of some fundamental road and rail routes.
 The government rushed to prepare three major infrastructure projects: the Německý Brod – Brno railway; the Plzeň – Ostrava road; and a 4-lane highway from Prague to Velký Bočkov (on the Czechoslovak – Romanian border).
 On 23 December 1938 the government issued Decree no. 372/1938 Coll. concerning the construction of motorways, establishing the General Motorway Directorate.
 This decree called for construction of an east-west motorway within four years.

 As of January 1939, the General Motorway Directorate had 108 employees.
 On 13 January 1939, the Prague – Jihlava – Brno – Slovak border motorway project was approved, and construction was started on two segments: Chodov (now part of Prague) – Humpolec; and Zástřizly – Lužná.
 The prime minister of Carpathian Ruthenia, Avgustyn Voloshyn, requested that the Slovak border – Chust segment be added to the plan as well.
 Construction began on the Zástřizly – Lužná segment on 24 January in Zástřizly in the Chřiby mountains.

 The German occupation of Czechoslovakia brought only small technical changes to the project, and the construction of another segment, Chodov – Humpolec, began in May 1939.
 The increasing demands of World War II slowed down the construction, and the works were completely halted in 1942.
 After the war the works were resumed mainly on major bridges in 1946, but only with a small workforce.

 After 1948 the works continued.
 But in January 1949 the segment in Chřiby was abandoned, and the Prague – Humpolec segment met the same fate one year later.
 All 77 km of motorway under construction at that time, including 60 bridges, remained in disuse.